IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    because (1) there is a large number of connecting endpoints and (2) an endpoint may have different source IP addresses in different network segments, deploying a network access control policy for each IP address or network segment requires a high overhead.
-An alternate approach is to configure endpoint groups to classify users, enterprise devices and applications and associate ACLs with endpoint groups so that endpoints in each group can share a group of ACL rules.
-This approach greatly reduces the overhead of the administrators and optimizes the ACL resources.
+An alternate approach is to configure endpoint groups to classify users, enterprise devices, and applications, and to associate ACLs with endpoint groups so that endpoints in each group can share a group of ACL rules.
+   This approach greatly reduces
+   the overhead of the administrators and optimizes the ACL resources.

    The network ACLs can be provisioned on devices using specific